AnTu2702/openshift-origin-multi-node-cluster/README.md

 ## Prerequisites
-The following steps are tested on a MacOS host machine...
+The following steps are tested from a MacOS host machine as ansible host...

+### Install ansible (ansible-playbook command will be required later)

+- brew install ansible

 ### Install aws-cli and setup credentials for your personal aws account